theomarcusson/TFG/README.md

 it.

-First I have tried a few tests in python3 with matplotlib.pyplot, numpy and scipy before using the FEniCS software to get familiar with the python programming dynamics.
+First I have tried a few tests in python3 with matplotlib.pyplot, numpy, math and scipy before using the FEniCS software to get familiar with the python programming dynamics.